samueldr/chibicc-uxn/README.md

 Arguments are pushed to the stack in reverse order: a C function like `int foo(int x, int y, int z);` corresponds to an uxntal signature like `( z* y* x* -- result* )`.

 Arguments are always passed on the working stack as shorts (16-bit).
 The result is always a short, even if the C type is `void` or `char`.
-Your uxntal implementation of a void-returning function should leave a `#0000` on the stack before returning.
+Your uxntal implementation of a void-returning function should leave a 16-bit dummy value on the stack before returning.

 Some examples: